algorithms-in-action/algorithms-in-action.github.io/src/algorithms/explanations/ASTExp.md

-Others of these algorithms work with weighted graphs where the aim is to find the least cost path(s), while BFS and DFS ignore edge weights and Prim's algorithm finds a minumum spanning tree of the graph (the least cost set of edges that connects all nodes, if the graph is connected).
+Others of these algorithms work with weighted graphs where the aim is to find the least cost path(s), while BFS and DFS ignore edge weights and Prim's algorithm finds a minimum spanning tree of the graph (the least cost set of edges that connects all nodes, if the graph is connected).

 These graph traversal algorithms can be used for both directed